openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The `verification` element consists of the following elements:

 `trust_framework`: REQUIRED.
-String determining the trust framework governing the identity verification process and the identity assurance level of the OP.
+String determining the trust framework governing the identity verification process of the OP.

-An example value is `eidas_ial_high`, which denotes a notified eID system under eIDAS [@?eIDAS] providing identity assurance at level of assurance "High".
+An example value is `eidas`, which denotes a notified eID system under eIDAS [@?eIDAS].

+`identity_assurance_level`: OPTIONAL.
+String determining the identity assurance level the End-User claims in the respective `verified_claims` element fulfill.
+The value range depends on the respective `trust_framework` value.

+For example, the trust framework `eidas` can have the identity assurance levels `low`, `substantial`. and `high`

-For information on predefined trust framework values see [@!predefined_values].
+For information on predefined trust framework and identity assurance level values see [@!predefined_values].

 RPs SHOULD ignore `verified_claims` claims containing a trust framework ID they don't understand.